alberto56/dcycleblog/_posts/2023-06-16-market-vs-limit-price.md

 | If always using limit price	      | 258,307.05		 |
 | (gain) or loss (negative is good) | 607.92	    	 |
 | % gain (negative is good)	        | 0.24%	         |

+This table tells us we are losing .24% if we are consistently using limit orders.

 This is an example from the [CAD-USD sheet](https://docs.google.com/spreadsheets/d/1VuDw0i0XrrWA5yEWHcetmdkIHxOhaBD6nKbZuFStFgc/edit#gid=0).
 In this case our variables (the blue cells) are: